thomasthaddeus/cityuseattle.github.io/docs/tools/vscode.md

 ---

-# What's the VS Code
+# What is VS Code?

 > Visual Studio Code is a streamlined code editor with support for development operations like debugging, task running, and version control.
-It aims to provide just the tools a developer needs for a quick code-build-debug cycle and leaves more complex workflows to fuller featured IDEs, such as Visual Studio IDE.
+It aims to provide only the tools a developer needs for a quick code-build-debug cycle and leaves more complex workflows to fuller featured IDEs, such as the Visual Studio IDE.

 # Install VS Code on MacOS

-1. Visit <https://code.visualstudio.com/Download/>, download VS Code MacOS version to download it.
+1. Visit <https://code.visualstudio.com/Download/> and click on the VS Code MacOS version to download it.

 ![vscode_page](/assets/images/vscode/VScode_download_page.png)

-2. After downloading is done, double click that zip file.
+2. After the downloading is done, double click the zip file.

 ![vscode_page](/assets/images/vscode/vscode_mac_package.png)

-3. You will see "Visual Studio Code.app", drag it to Application folder.
+3. You will see "Visual Studio Code.app".
+Drag it to Application folder.

 ![vscode_page](/assets/images/vscode/vscode_mac_install.png)

-4. Till now, you have installed it on your Mac.
+4. Now you have installed VS Code on your Mac.
 Find it in your launchpad.

 ![vscode_page](/assets/images/vscode/vscode_mac_home.png)

-5. Open the [link](https://code.visualstudio.com/docs/?dv=osx) to learn how to use VS Code.
+5. Open this [link](https://code.visualstudio.com/docs/?dv=osx) to learn how to use VS Code.

 # Install VS Code on Windows